ngohongs/chess-engine/README.md

 - `help` shows help
 - `quit` quits the game

+White pieces are in capital letters whereas black pieces are in lower letters.

+Example of CLI of the game chess:
 ```
 Enter a command, for help enter the command 'help':
 $ board